techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/02_getting_started.md

 ## Prerequisites for using this Bicep project

 - [ ] Azure Subscription: You need an active Azure subscription to provision and manage resources using Bicep.
 If you don't have an Azure subscription, you can create a free account on the Azure portal.
-In this case if you are a Techground student, your learning coach will provide help and details (like email) upon creating your azure account with an azure subscription under the academy.
+In this case if you are a Techgrounds student, your learning coach will provide help and details (like email) upon creating your azure account with an azure subscription under the academy.

 - [ ] Azure CLI: The Azure CLI is often used in conjunction with Bicep for managing Azure resources.
 It's a cross-platform command-line tool that provides a set of commands for interacting with Azure services.
 Install the Azure CLI if you haven't already.
 Bicep relies on Azure CLI for authenticating and executing deployment commands.
 Follow this [instructions](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).